Torus (Torus v0.5.1)

 Torus support

-For now, Torus supports pattern match, similarity, and full-text search, with plans to expand support further.
+For now, Torus supports pattern match, similarity, full-text, and semantic search, with plans to expand support further.
 These docs will be updated with more examples on which search type to choose and how to make them more performant (by adding indexes or using specific functions).

 Summary